prisma/prisma1/docs/0.x/04-Reference/01-Service-Definition/03-Deploying-Services.md

 # Deploying a Graphcool service

 A Graphcool service is deployed to a dedicated _target_.
-A target always needs to reference a specific _cluster_. are managed and configured in `.graphcoolrc`.
+A target always needs to reference a specific _cluster_.
+Clusters and targets are managed and configured in `.graphcoolrc`.

 > Read more about how clusters and targets play together [here](!alias-zoug8seen4).